 This article, written by Sophie Brigstocke, first appeared in the Journal of Holistic Healthcare, Summer 2017

-If I ask a random group of people to describe what happens during birth then the most common responses involve contractions, waters breaking, dilation and pushing out a baby.
-With the amount of fear-mongering stories that people like to tell, and our media’s obsession with drama, there will often be vivid and horrifying descriptions – of women screaming, lying on their backs with their feet in stirrups, begging for pain relief, of torture-like instruments being wielded by white-clad strangers, lots of blood, a rush to the operating theatre, of life and death situations.
+If I were to ask a random group of people to describe what happens during birth, the most common responses involve contractions, waters breaking, dilation and pushing out a baby.
+With the amount of fear-mongering stories that people like to tell, and our media’s obsession with drama, there will often be vivid and horrifying descriptions of women screaming, lying on their backs with their feet in stirrups, begging for pain relief, of torture-like instruments being wielded by white-clad strangers, lots of blood, a rush to the operating theatre, of life and death situations.
 Just writing about it makes me feel nauseous and fearful.
 However, it is incredibly rare in these conversations that anyone ever considers what is behind the physical sensations of birth.
 So, if we take a moment to look at what a woman’s body is doing during labour we can gain enormous clarity.

-French Obstetrician, Michel Odent, describes oxytocin as a “shy” hormone.
+French Obstetrician and midwife Michel Odent describes oxytocin as a “shy” hormone.
 And this is where a lot of the problems lie.
-Oxytocin requires certain conditions to be produced, and is very easy to switch off.
+Oxytocin requires certain conditions to be produced, and it is very easy to switch off.
 If we consider one of the other instances in our lives when we produce oxytocin, it is perhaps easier to see how impactful a change of situation can be.
 Picture yourself staying with your loved one in a beautiful hotel – a romantic setting where you have perhaps just eaten a delicious meal by candlelight, maybe enjoying a glass of champagne, and have moved from dining room to bedroom where you and your partner are alone to caress one another, undress and start to make love.
 The atmosphere is loving, warm and intimate.
 Suddenly, the fire alarm goes off – really loud sirens sounding, bright lights come on in the room and hotel staff rush in to shepherd you out to safety in the cold street.
 It’s not surprising that those warm, loving, pre-orgasmic feelings instantly disappear!!!
 It would also be surprising if the mood could be recreated in a hurry!
 Adrenalin, an oxytocin-killer, flooded the body when the fire alarm went off.
-It caused all levels of oxytocin to plummet, and endorphins too.
+It caused the levels of oxytocin to plummet, and endorphins too.
 During birth, adrenalin has a place, but only in the later stages – usually a hit of adrenalin is released just prior to the pushing phase, giving the mother an energy surge and impetus to clear the final hurdle!
 Any adrenalin released in the earlier stages of labour is generally detrimental.